adieuadieu/serverless-chrome/CONTRIBUTING.md

 ## Submitting a pull request

-Please raise PRs against the `develop` branch.
+Please branch from and raise PRs against the `develop` branch.

 0. [Fork][fork] and clone the repository
 0. Create a new branch: `git checkout -b feature/my-new-feature-name develop`